dvanderbeek/interactor/README.md

 end
 ```

 Pass some listeners to the interactor.
-Listeners just need to respond success and failure messages if they are interested
+Listeners just need to respond success and failure messages if they are interested.
+In this case, `:widget_creator_success` and `:widget_creator_failure`
-* :widget_creator_success
-* :widget_creator_failure

 ```ruby
 class WidgetController